Four Good Days: Plot

 Molly speaks to Coach Miller's class on her third day at home.
-While speaking to the class, she releases her emotions, is blatant and transparent with the children about her situation and experiences, using the moment to vent.
-This causes Deb to openly express her optimism and hopes that this time, Molly will finally recover.
+While speaking to the class, she releases her emotions, and is blatant and transparent with the children about her situation and experiences, using the moment to vent.
+This causes Deb to openly express her optimism and hopes that this time, Molly will finally be able to recover.
 Afterwards, Molly asks that Deb take her to see Sammy, a friend and fellow addict.
-There, Deb has a chance encounter with Molly's ex-boyfriend Eric, who inadvertently reveals that Molly had been pregnant.
-Molly later confesses to Deb that she was pregnant, but gave the baby up for adoption.
-That evening, Molly receives a phone call from the detox center and learns that due to issues with her health insurance, she cannot get the shot until Monday, adding an additional three days to her wait and thus the fight against her urges.
+There, Deb has a chance encounter with Molly's ex-boyfriend Eric, who inadvertently reveals that Molly was pregnant.
+Molly later confides in Deb that she was pregnant, but chose to place the baby for adoption.
+That evening, Molly receives a phone call from the detox center and learns that due to issues with her health insurance, she cannot get proper medical treatment for her disease (the shot) until Monday, adding an additional three days to her wait and the struggle against her condition.
 A suspicious Deb questions the call, they argue, and Molly leaves with Sean.

 The additional days become excruciating for Deb as she attempts to contact Molly incessantly to no avail.
 On Monday morning, Molly arrives at the house urging Deb to get ready so they will not miss her appointment at the detox facility.
 However, before they leave Molly asks Deb for her urine, confirming Deb's suspicions.
-Molly further admits that she has relapsed.
-Despite this, she is adamant that she does wish to get sober, and Deb provides her urine.
-At the center Molly receives the opioid antagonist shot, but due to her having drugs in her system, she goes into acute withdrawal, and they rush to the hospital.
+Molly further confides that she has relapsed.
+Despite this, she is adamant that she does wish to get well again, and Deb provides her urine.
+At the center, Molly receives the opioid antagonist shot, but due to her having drugs in her system, she goes into acute withdrawal, and they rush to the hospital.

 Four months later, Molly is still living with Deb, visits her children regularly, is getting ready for her next shot, and is on her way to recovery.
 The film ends with a line about the real-life mother and daughter who inspired the film, Amanda Wendler (Molly) and Libby Alexander (Deb).